Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Numerical Experiments

 Then, we compare these batch EIs using a medium batch size $q=16$.
-The experiment results of the compared batch EIs are given in Table~\ref{table_batch_q16} and the convergence curves of the compared approaches on eight test problems are shown in Fig.~\ref{fig_batch_q16}.
-Similarly, we can find from the table that our proposed ESSI is able to find significantly better results on most of the test problems than the seven compared batch EIs.
-Among the fifty-eight test problems, the proposed ESSI approach is able to achieve significantly smaller regrets on fifty-six, fifty-one, fifty-three, fifty-seven, fifty-two, fifty-four and fifty of them when compared with the $q$-EI, F$q$-EI, MSMR, MACE, PEI, EIMI and KB, respectively.
-From the convergence curves, we can find the proposed ESSI approach is able to achieve faster convergence speed than most of the compared batch EIs.
-At the end of $32$ iterations, the proposed ESSI approach is also able to locate better solutions than the compared batch EIs.
-From Fig.~\ref{fig_batch_q16}, we can find that the advantage of the proposed ESSI over the compared batch EIs is slightly larger on $30$-dimensional problems than on $10$-dimensional problems.
-The reason might be that the dimension of the ESSI approach is on average half of the dimension of the original problem.
-It is often easier to optimize the ESSI function than the compared batch EI functions which have the same or larger dimension than the original problem.
-Therefore, the benefit of reducing the dimension to half is more significant on $30$-dimensional problems than on $10$-dimensional problems.
-In summery, the proposed ESSI approach shows very competitive performances on the test problems when the batch size $q=16$ is used.
+The convergence curves of the compared approaches on the selected test problems are shown in Fig.~\ref{fig_batch_EI_q16} and the detailed experiment results of the compared batch approaches are given in Table~\ref{table_batch_q16} in Appendix~\ref{section_results}.
+From the convergence curves, we can find the proposed SSEI approach is able to achieve faster convergence speed than most of the compared batch approaches.
+At the end of iterations, the proposed SSEI approach is also able to locate better solutions than the compared batch approaches.
+Also, we can find the advantage of our proposed SSEI grows as the dimension of the problem increases.
+The final optimization results obtained by our proposed SSEI is either the best or among the best on all the test problems.
+We can find from the table that our proposed SSEI is able to find significantly better results on most of the test problems than the ten compared batch approaches.
+Among the sixty test problems, the proposed SSEI approach is able to achieve significantly smaller regrets on sixty, fifty-two, forty-eight, forty-nine, thirty-five, fifty-one, forty-six, forty-seven, fifty-two and forty-seven of them when compared with the RS, $q$EI, $q$logEI, F$q$EI, TuRBO, MSMR, MACE, PEI, EIMI, and KB respectively.
+The results indicate that our new idea of selecting a batch of query points in different subspaces is effective under a medium batch size.
+The proposed SSEI approach shows very competitive performances on the test problems when the batch size $q=16$ is used.